reversesigh/cosmos_node-initial_setup/readme.md

 Add `ActiveUsers username1 username2` to restrict ssh login to defined users only.
 This will prevent ssh logins using your node user account.

-CTRL+X and save your file
+Press CTRL+X and save your file

 `sudo systemctl restart sshd`

 ## UFW Rules (these are default ports, please set rules according to your setup)